 Step 11: Similarly, add the columns for Tax Rate and Final Total on cells A20 and A21, respectively.
 They will be reflecting the amounts in cell B20 and B21, respectively.

 Please note that the Final Total is formulated so that it adds up the Sub Total along with the Tax Amount, which gets calculated using the Tax Rate on Sub Total amount.

 Step 12: Add a Thank You note in cell A22 to make your invoice complete.

 Step 13: Save this file, and you are through.

 This is it from this article.
-Let’s wrap the things up with some things to be remembered.
+Let’s wrap things up with some things to be remembered.

 Things to Remember About Invoice Template in Excel

-- Most of the times, it is good to use the default invoice template that is provided in excel in-built.
+- Most of the time, it is good to use the default invoice template provided in excel in-built.
 Make sure you have an active internet connection to download the same.

-- It’s always recommended to have your invoice formatted in case you are generating it by your own through scrap.
+- It’s always recommended to have your invoice formatted in case you are generating it on your own through scrap.

-This is a guide to Invoice Template in Excel.
-Here we discuss How to Create Invoice Template in Excel along with practical examples and downloadable excel template.
+This is a guide to Invoice Templates in Excel.
+Here we discuss How to Create an Invoice Template in Excel along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –